albertojulian/mada-driver-assistant/README.md

 However, when I tested MADA in a real environment, the most common classes were properly detected in most cases, so I decided to terminate the first training stage.

-Next image shows detection examples screenshot of the most common classes during MADA sessions. **Click on it to see a video with detections in MADA sessions**.
+Next image shows detection examples screenshot of the most common classes during MADA sessions. **Right-click on it to see a video with detections in MADA sessions**.

 <a href="https://youtu.be/cGTohjPXr_o">